extism/docs/docs/integrate-into-your-codebase/browser-runtime-sdk.md

     - runtime
 ---

-::: caution This Library is Deprecated
+:::caution This Library is Deprecated
 This library is deprecated and you should instead look to integrate with our [universal JavaScript host SDK](https://github.com/extism/js-sdk).
 :::